amputnam1/Amazon_vine_analysis/README.md

 Overview of the analysis of the Vine program

-The purpose of this analysis is well defined
 In this analysis, I analyzed Amazon reviews written by members of the paid Amazon Vine program.
 The purpose was to allow manufacturers and publishers to see reviews for their products, many of whom pay a fee to Amazon in order to provide poroducts to Vine members who purchase said products for review.

 This analysis had access to ~50 datasets with product information ranging from clothing apparel to wireless products.